offconvex/offconvex.github.io/_posts/2020-11-11-instahide.md

 InstaHide is designed to give users and the internet of things a *light-weight* encryption method that allows them to use machine learning without giving eavesdroppers or servers access to their raw data.
 There is no other cost-effective alternative to InstaHide for this application.
 If it takes Google's powerful computers a few hours  to break our challenge set of 100 images, this is not yet a cost-effective attack  in the intended settings.

 More important, the challenge dataset corresponded to an ambitious form of security, where the encrypted images themselves are released to the world.
-The more typical application is a Federated Learning[5] scenario: the adversary observes shared gradients that are computed using encrypted images (he also has access to the trained model).
+The more typical application is a Federated Learning ([Konečný et al., 2016](https://arxiv.org/abs/1610.05492)) scenario: the adversary observes shared gradients that are computed using encrypted images (he also has access to the trained model).
 The attacks in this paper do not currently apply to that scenario.
-This is also the idea in **TextHide**, an adaptation of InstaHide to text data.
+This is also the idea in [**TextHide**](https://arxiv.org/abs/2010.06053), an adaptation of InstaHide to text data.

 ## Takeways